colour-science/GSoC/2020/GSoC-2020-Project-Ideas.md

 Colour implements the SSI, CRI and CQS quality metrics, the two latter have been superseded with IES TM-30-15 and CFI 2017.
 To bring Colour up to latest standards, those two metrics need to be implemented.
+Leveraging that those new metrics, an exhaustive light quality report using new plotting definitions should be implemented.

 #### Helpful Experience